The Bankrate promise

 3. Research potential candidates

 Start by examining an agent’s online presence.
-Check the agent’s website and social media accounts, and take a look at their online reviews, as well.
+Check their website and social media accounts, and take a look at their online reviews, as well.
 Don’t worry about one or two negative reviews, but more than that could be a red flag.

 Be sure to check with your state’s real estate regulator to confirm that an agent you’re considering is licensed or find out whether they have any disciplinary actions.
 You might also vet candidates you’re interviewing on your local Better Business Bureau’s website to see if they’ve received any complaints.